-- that pupils at <School/Setting> will be responsible users and stay safe while using the internet and other digital technologies for educational, personal and recreational use. - I understand that the <School/Setting> Acceptable Use Policy will help keep me safe and happy online at home and at <School/Setting>.
+that pupils at the school/setting will be responsible users and stay safe while using the internet and other digital technologies for educational, personal and recreational use.

 I understand that I must use school devices and systems in a responsible way and that this agreement will keep me safe when I am online at home and at school.